symphonyoss/bot-unfurl/README.md

 $ docker-compose up -d
 ```

-This assumes that the `etc` directory contains the certificate, truststore, `config.edn` file, and log4j configuration file, as described above.
+This assumes that the `etc` directory contains the certificate, truststore, and `config.edn` file, as described above.

 ## Developer Information